airflow-helm/charts/charts/airflow/README.md

   usersUpdate: true
 ```

-Additionally, you can use `airflow.usersTemplates` to extract templates from keys in Secrets or Configmaps.
+<h3>Option 2 - use templates from Secrets/ConfigMaps</h3>

 > 🟨 __Note__ 🟨
 >
 > If `airflow.usersUpdate = true`, the users which use `airflow.usersTemplates` will be updated in real-time, allowing tools like [external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) to be used.

+You can use `airflow.usersTemplates` to extract string templates from keys in Secrets or Configmaps.

-Example values to use templates from `Secret/my-secret` and `ConfigMap/my-configmap` in parts of the `admin` user.
+Example values to use templates from `Secret/my-secret` and `ConfigMap/my-configmap` in parts of the `admin` user:
 ```yaml
 airflow:
   users: